Why should I choose IMC Optical?

 print the artwork onto the Disc using offset or silk screen .
 Duplication

-actually burns the information onto a Disc and then uses a thermal
+actually burns the information onto a Disc and then uses a digital

 printer to print the artwork.

 The generic duplication turn is 2-3 business days, while replication

 is a 10 day turnaround.
 We do offer rush turn times and consistently

 work with our customers to ensure that even the most stringent deadline